IbrahimAAmory/FRSSA-ASST-Augmentation/README.md

 📚 Citation is required for any publications, derivatives, or academic work using this repository.

 Citation format:

-css
-Copy
-Edit
+Ibrahim A. Amory , Parviz Rashidi-Khazaee , Saleh Yousefi (2025).
+"Improving Sepsis Mortality Prediction with Machine Learning Using Full Region Synthetic Sampling Approach"
-Amory, I. A. (2025).
-"FRSSA for Sepsis Mortality Prediction" For commercial licensing requests, please contact: [ibrahim.a.amory@gmail.com]
+For commercial licensing requests, please contact: [ibrahim.a.amory@gmail.com]

-🙏 Acknowledgments
-PhysioNet and contributors for MIMIC-IV and eICU datasets

-Yuying Lu et al. for the pre-cleaned MIMIC-IV CSV dataset
+🙏 Acknowledgments: PhysioNet and contributors for MIMIC-IV and eICU datasets and Yuying Lu et al. for the pre-cleaned MIMIC-IV CSV dataset